affinidi/eventi-workshop/docs/generate-app.md

-# Generating Event Management Application from Affinidi CLI With Affinidi Login
+# Module 1: Generating Event Management Application from Affinidi CLI With Affinidi Login

 This is a event management reference app (eventi) to demonstrate Zero party data exchange, interoperability of data across business boundaries and consent based data management for applications using Affinidi Login, Affinidi Iota framework, Credential Issuance and Affinidi Vault